Ostrobothnia (administrative region): Name and symbols

 Prior to the officialization of the names of the Finnish regions, Ostrobothnia was also known as Vasa kustregionen in Swedish and Vaasan rannikkoseutu in Finnish, both of which translate into "[the] coastal region of Vaasa".
 The Institute for the Languages of Finland recommended that the region be named Kustösterbotten in Swedish and Rannikko-Pohjanmaa in Finnish, meaning "coastal Ostrobothnia" in English.
 However, upon the confirmation of the names of the Finnish regions on 26 February 1998, the current name of the region was officialized instead, according to the wishes of the regional government.
 The central government cited the Swedish language's prevalence in the region, as well as the lack of a common consensus on an alternative name the reasons for its decision.
 In local circles or communities, Ostrobothnia is often referred to as "Pampas".
 The word derives from the similarities in the flat landscape with the Pampas area in South America.

 The regional tree is the black alder (Alnus glutinosa), the regional mammal is the common elk (Alces alces), the regional stone is Vaasa granite and the regional song is "The march of Vaasa" (Vasamarschen, Vaasan marssi).

 Coat of arms

-Gules, a sheaf Or; on chief countercharged four ermines 2+2 courant.
+Blazon: Gules, a sheaf Or; on chief countercharged four ermines 2+2 courant.

-The sprouting wheatsheaf is a symbol of the Royal House of Vasa; a Vasa king established the city of Vaasa, the capital of the region.
-The running stoats are a symbol of Ostrobothnia.
+The golden wheatsheaf on a red field is the emblem of the House of Vasa, the dynasty that ruled Sweden (and by extension, Finland) during the 16th and 17th centuries.
+The ermines are the symbol of the historical province of Ostrobothnia.
+They reflect the region's historical significance in pelt trade.
+Their number represents the historical division of the region into four sub-regions.

+The colors gold and red are among Finland's oldest heraldic tinctures and remain particularly associated with the Swedish-speaking population.

-Municipalities and languages
+Municipalities

-The region of Ostrobothnia is made up of 14 municipalities, of which six have city status (marked in bold), and the links are only in the majority language names.
-The greater Vaasa region has about 40% Swedish native speakers and a Finnish majority, whereas the Jakobstad region has about 70% and the southern region about 57% Swedish speakers.
-The rural part of the Vaasa region has a sizeable Swedish-speaking majority, with the majority of native Finnish speakers in Ostrobothnia as a whole living in Vaasa city proper.
-Isokyrö is a former unilingually Finnish municipality of the region, but was transferred to South Ostrobothnia in 2021.

-Ostrobothnia is similar to German-speaking South Tyrol in Italy, in that the main language spoken in its capital is the majority language of the country, but the main language spoken in the region as a whole is a minority language.
-The main difference is that Swedish is an official language throughout Finland, but German is an official language only within South Tyrol.